iAmSomeone2/music-list/README.md

    **Note:** Ninja should have automatically been installed with Meson.

-2. Locate built executables under `build/src/cli` and `build/src/gui`.
+2. Locate built executables under `build/src/cli`.

 3. ***Optional*** Run tests.